 5 Simple Steps to Boost Your Life

-You hear it all the time: “New year, new you.”
-Drawn by the power of the calendar, we see the start of each year as a wonderland of opportunity and growth and we’re ready to grab it all.
+You hear it all the time: “Make a fresh start!”
+Drawn by the power of our dreams and hopes, we see a wonderland of opportunity in our lives and we’re ready to grab it all.
 More success, more love, more everything.

 But how to do that?
-How do you seize a new year?
-How do you make certain you don’t get stuck in a familiar rut of new plans followed by old results?
+How do you make a new start?
+How do you make certain you don’t get stuck in a familiar rut where new plans are followed by old results?

-Here are 5 simple steps that can help you seize this (or any) year:
+Here are 5 simple steps that can help you boost your life:

 Stretch.
 Plunge headfirst into learning something you always wanted to know more about.
 Take a course or learn a skill.
 Grow your brain, grow your spirit, grow your body, grow your life.